Broker Check

 • Client values

-• Specific decisions to be made
+• Specific decisions

 • Specific objectives